By Kim Kocaya

 Looking back, I have no doubt that being a science teacher (who routinely practices NGSS in the classroom) helped lead our team to victory.
 In science, we regularly teach our students to solve real-world problems using Science and Engineering Practices.
 This time, I was on the same team as the kids, and I followed the same principles I had been teaching in my classroom.
 I was right there along with Daron and Marco as we collaborated, struggled, made mistakes, problem solved, and tried new ideas.
 I am extremely fortunate to have had this opportunity to work hand-in-hand with such amazing kids and practice what I teach.

 Kim Kocaya is a middle school science teacher and Science Olympiad coach at Bella Vista Middle School in Murrieta, California.
 She is an NSTA member, DuPont Challenge winning teacher and the Season 1 Shop Class Champ on Disney+.
 Follow her on Twitter @MrsKteaches.

 Note: This article is part of our new NSTA member spotlight series.
 Interested in being a guest blogger and sharing your story with the NSTA community?
 If you are an NSTA member and have done something extraordinary either inside or outside the classroom, then we want to hear from you.
 Send an e-mail detailing your story.
-If you are selected you will be contacted about writing a guest blog, which will be featured on our website and in our weekly e-newsletter, NSTA Express.
+If you are selected you will be contacted about writing a guest blog, which will be featured on our website.

 The mission of NSTA is to promote excellence and innovation in science teaching and learning for all.